 Not worrying about paying the bills wasn’t always the case for Lauren.
 In 2006, she seemed to have it all.
 She had a custom built home, luxury cars and closets full of clothes.
 Lauren had all the bells and whistles that credit cards, bank loans, and money could buy.
 She was so consumed with keeping up appearances that before she knew it, Lauren was 40K in debt.
 She remembers sitting in bed one night surrounded by a mountain of bills.
 She was embarrassed and scared.
 It was such a dark and desperate time that she saw no hope.
 Lauren had lost her connection to the things that really mattered, like family and her children.
 Chasing the American dream and Lauren’s overspending had led her down the wrong path and she needed to find a way to control her finances.
 Lauren had no choice but to STOP shopping.
 She taught herself how to save money, shop smart, and live within her means.
 Today, she and her family live completely debt free in upstate New York.

-Lauren has extensive media experience and has been on the Today show sixteen times.
-She appears regularly on Dr. Oz and Rachael Ray.
-She’s also been a guest on Good Morning America, Fox and Friends, Hallmark’s Home & Family, Nightline and WNBC in New York.
-Lauren Greutman has been quoted in Redbook, Consumer Reports, Family Circle, Oprah.com, AOL.com, Yahoo.com, BusinessInsider.com, Money.com and Huffingtonpost.com
+Lauren has extensive media experience and has been on the Today show twenty-one times.
+She also appears regularly on Dr. Oz and Rachael Ray.
+She been a guest on Good Morning America, Fox and Friends, Hallmark’s Home & Family, Nightline and Good Day New York.
+Lauren Greutman has been quoted in Redbook, Consumer Reports, Family Circle, Oprah.com,CNBC.com, AOL.com, Yahoo.com, BusinessInsider.com, Money.com, Huffingtonpost.com and Real Simple.